Skip to content

 in_path: str

-• The filepath to a directory to read signal files.
+• The filepath to a directory to read files.

 file_ext: str, optional ('csv')

-• File extension for files to read.
+• The file extension for files to read.
+Only reads files with this extension.
 The default is 'csv'.

 expression: str, optional (None)

 • A regular expression.
-If provided, will only count files whose names match the regular expression.
+If provided, will only count files whose relative paths from 'base' match the regular expression.
 The default is None.

 base: str, optional (None)

-• Path of the root folder the path keys should start from.
+• The path of the root folder the path keys should start from.
+Used to track the relative path during recursion.
 The default is None.

 Raises